 The existence of zombie firms has been proven to be costly.
 Banks continuing to provide for-bearance lending are attributed to be the main contributing factor to zombie firms in most of the relevant literature.
-In this paper, I explain the causes of zombie-firm lending from a political cycle perspective and test how local officials, even if being appointed under a bureaucratic system rather than elected, may manipulate bank lending and contribute to keeping zombies alive.
-Specifically, I aggregate individual loan data to prefecture level, explore how bank lending responds to appointment cycles of local officials to serve their promotion interests, and explore how it contributes to the existence of zombie firms.
+In this paper, I explain the causes of zombie-firm lending from a political cycle perspective and examine how local political officials, even if they are appointed under a bureau-cratic system rather than elected, may manipulate bank lending and contribute to keeping zombie firms alive.
+Specifically, I aggregate individual loan data to the prefecture level, explore how bank lending responds to the appointment cycles of local political officials to serve their promotion interests, and explore how it contributes to the existence of zombie firms.

 On average, bank lending does not respond to the last service year or appointment cycle of Party Secretaries.
 However, there is significant targeting of firms: lending to zombie firms increases in the last year by 228% and exhibits a significant increasing trend across the cycle, and lending to non-zombie firms shrinks by 87% and shows a significant decreasing trend across the cycle.
-Party Secretaries tend to direct more credit to non-zombies in the early years of service because it may take a few years for non-zombie firms to transform credit resources to profitable projects and payoff of investment tend to be lagged, thus an early lending support will be more beneficial.
-In the late years of service, Party Secretaries will substitute lending to zombie firms for lending to non-zombie firms, as helping zombie firms is one of the limited short-term instruments that can be used to avoid a surge in enemployment and maintain performance in the end.
+Party Secretaries tend to direct more credit to non-zombies in the early years of service because it may take a few years for non-zombie firms to transform credit resources to profitable projects and the payoff of investment tend to be lagged; thus, early lending support will be more beneficial.
+In the later years of service, Party Secretaries will substitute lending to zombie firms for lending to non-zombie firms, as helping zombie firms is one of the limited short-term instruments that can be used to avoid a surge in unemployment and maintain performance at the end of a cycle.
 In addition, Party Secretaries are more capable of capturing small local banks in support of unprofitable, distressed local zombie firms.
-Their ability to manipulate large national banks and influence their lending decision is relatively limited.
+Their ability to manipulate large nationally operated banks and influence their lending decisions is relatively limited.

 For zombie firms, there is suggestive evidence that their performance does not change significantly after a new Party Secretary is assigned.
-The efficiency to use assets to generate sales revenue improves across the current cycle, and dips when the current Party Secretary leaves and a new Party Secretary comes into force.
-The two profitability measures do not exhibit a significant trend across two cycles.
-Although lending to zombie firms is a short-term tool used by Party Secretaries to maintain or boost achievement in the critical promotion period, it does not seem to help Party Secretaries move up the career ladder.
+The efficiency to use assets to generate sales revenue improves across the current cycle and dips when the current Party Secretary leaves and a new Party Secretary comes into force.
+The two profitability measures do not exhibit a significant trend across the two appointment cycles.
+Although lending to zombie firms is a short-term tool used by Party Secretaries to maintain or boost achievement temporarily in the critical promotion period, it does not seem to help Party Secretaries move up the career ladder.

-Considering the damages caused by zombie firms, various policies have been proposed to eliminate zombie firms, including enhancing regulation on banks.
-These measures may not be truly effective if the role of local government officials is omitted, especially in the context of developing countries where financial market is immature and largely affected by the government.
-As suggested in this paper, local government may not have incentives to enhance regulation and protect independent operation of banks.
+Considering the damage caused by zombie firms, various policies have been proposed to eliminate zombie firms, including increasing regulation on banks.
+These measures may not be truly effective if the role of local government officials is omitted, especially in the context of developing countries where financial markets are immature and largely affected by the government.
+As suggested in this paper, local governments may not have the incentives to increase regulation and protect the independent operation of banks.
 They may instead actively influence banks and manipulate credit resources to serve their own political interests at the cost of social welfare.
-Thus, reduced intervention or even separation between local government officials and banks, particularly local banks, may be needed to correct zombie firms problem.
+Thus, reduced intervention or even separation between local government officials and banks, particularly local banks, may be needed to correct the problem of zombie firms.